amitsides/graph_of_agents/flow_instructions.md

 Leverage an LLM to architect a multi-agent system as a directed graph, identifying:
 - Required agent types and their specializations
-- Hierarchical relationships between agents
+- Hierarchical relationships and delegation pathways
 - Control flow patterns (sequential, parallel, iterative)
 - State management requirements
 - Task decomposition strategy